emacsorphanage/quickrun/README.md

 Outputter
 ---------
-Outputter is a function for processing output buffer, enable some major-mode, output other buffer or file, open it with browser etc.
+Outputter is a function for processing output buffer, enable some major-mode, output other buffer or file, open it with browser etc. Default outputter is to output to \*quickrun\* buffer and processing ANSI Color sequence.

 `quickrun.el` defines some functions as default.
 You can specify outputter following as symbols or string, `quickrun.el` call predefined function